vessels-tech/papers/crypto/2018-05-30-payment-lambda-trigger.md

 ![empty inbox](./pl_images/emails.png)
 IT'S WORKING!

 Aaaand it's working.
 That wasn't so hard, was it?
+You can check out the full code [here](https://github.com/vessels-tech/tangletrigger), and make sure you check the other branches for each of the steps we went through above.

 Did you manage to get this working?
 Or got stuck?
 Let me know.
 I'd love to help.
 You can also reach me on twitter `@lewdaly`, or on the IOTA Discord at `lwilld`.

 >>If you enjoyed this post, or have any suggestions or questions, let me know in the comments.
 If you liked this post, give it a ❤️ or a 👏, or whatever you crazy cats are calling it nowadays.